KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 [John Wesley](http://en.wikipedia.org/wiki/John_Wesley) spread the Methodist religion across the United States by creating a social network of followers who were organized into "Class Meetings" across geographic territories and ministered to by "Circuit Riders."

 "I look upon all the world as my parish" -John Wesley, founder of Methodism

+What's the matter with the [United Methodist Church](http://www.umc.org)?
+Looking at the steady decline of interest in the United Methodist Church and how it can be fixed.